epaillas/densitysplit/README.md

 ```
 python setup.py install --user
 ```
-You can also install the package in developer mode, so that any changes you make take place immediately:
+You can also install it in developer mode, so that any changes you make to the code take place immediately:
 ```
 python setup.py develop --user
 ```